Nguyen Thi Tuyet Minh with memorable milestones - Photo: NVCC

 * So you have a collection of motorcycles for different purposes.
 Can you tell us a little about them?

-- The Honda CB500X I often ride can be said to be a national motorcycle with a reasonable price.
+- The Honda CB500X I often ride can be said to be a national motorcycle with a moderate price.
 Around 200 million is normal for those who play with large displacement motorbikes.
-The maintenance cost is not too high, and there are many safety features such as ABS brakes, 6-speed gearbox, and anti-slip technology.
+The maintenance cost is not too high, and there are many safety features such as ABS brakes, 6-speed gearbox, anti-slip technology.

-Every car is associated with memories and memorable moments for me, so I don't want to sell it.
+Every car is associated with memories and memorable moments for me so I don't want to sell it.

 * What advice do you have for girls who want to try big motorbikes and go on adventures?